-Unlike the types of permits you’re accustomed to leaving in your car, the new Central Cascades Wilderness Permit system requires you to keep your permit on your person.
+Unlike the parking permits you’re accustomed to leaving in your car, the Central Cascades Wilderness Permit system requires you to keep your permit on your person.
 If you’re stopped by a ranger along the trail, you’ll need to show your permit.

 Beyond that, all the usual advice applies.
 Pack the 10 essentials.
 Let someone know where you’re going and when you’re expected back.
 Follow Leave No Trace practices and pack out any trash.
 Check out this blog post for more tips on recreating responsibly and sustainably.

 Keep in mind the permit system doesn’t replace your Northwest Forest Pass or any other permit you might otherwise need to access a specific area.
 Whatever you’re used to doing, just keep doing it (and add one more small step!)

 Oh, and above else, have so much freakin’ fun you’ll be skipping down the trail in a tutu singing “Walking on Sunshine.”

 I feel ya.
 It’s a bummer when you’ve got your heart set on a certain trail and it’s unavailable.
 Even before the permit system, folks ran into this when parking lots were full and good sense indicated it wasn’t wise to invent a parking spot atop that delicate batch of saplings.

 That’s why it’s smart to have plans A, B, C….why not make a whole alphabet full of Central Oregon hikes to try?
 There are plenty to be found on our website or popular hiking guides.

 Consider a spot like Newberry National Volcanic Monument, which tends to be less crowded and is absolutely freakin’ amazing if I may say (I did say, actually…go here).

 The Oregon Badlands Wilderness is another area with plenty of room to roam and fewer crowds at trailheads.